microsoft/TaxiNLI/README.md

 - Knowledge: world_knowledge, taxonomic_knowledge
 - For Neutral Label: general_q2, subject_q2, object_q2

+Apart from that, we also have the following columns:
+- Premise and hypothesis: This is the same as the MultiNLI.
+They are repeated for the sake of completion.
+- Label: Similar as MultiNLI
+- Annotated Label: This is the label as predicted by our annotators.

 These 18 binary features indicate whether a certain kind of reasoning capability is required to perform the inference for that example.

 # Contributing